Exception Safety

 No Guarantee

-This is the worst-case scenario — if an exception occurs, an object might be left in an inconsistent state, resources might leak, and the program's behavior becomes completely unpredictable.
-It sounds like no one would intentionally write this kind of code, but in reality, as long as you are using raw new/delete without any RAII wrappers, you are already at this level:
+This is the worst-case scenario—if an exception occurs, the object might be in an inconsistent state, resources might leak, and the program's behavior is completely unpredictable.
+It sounds like no one would intentionally write such code, but in reality, as long as you use raw new/delete without any RAII wrapper, you are already at this level:

-}This code works perfectly fine on the normal execution path — data is allocated, used, and then freed.
-But once fill_data or process_data throws an exception, the program flow jumps directly to the nearest catch block, and delete[] data never executes.
-What's worse, if no_guarantee itself doesn't have a catch, the caller won't even know a resource leaked — the exception is silently propagated, leaving behind a chunk of unmanaged heap memory.
+}This code works well in the normal path—data is allocated, used, and then freed.
+But once processData throws an exception, the program flow jumps directly to the nearest catch block, and delete[] data is never executed.
+Even worse, if riskyFunction itself doesn't have a catch, the caller might not even know a resource leaked—the exception propagates silently, leaving behind a block of unmanaged heap memory.

 Basic Guarantee

-The basic guarantee promises two things: first, no resources will leak; second, the object remains in a valid state — you can call its destructor, assign new values to it, and the program won't crash.
-However, the exact contents of this state are indeterminate — you cannot assume the data is the same as before the call; you only know it is in a "reasonable, usable" state.
+The basic guarantee promises two things: first, no resources will leak; second, the object remains in a valid state—you can call its destructor, assign new values to it, and the program won't crash.
+However, the specific content of this state is indeterminate—you cannot assume the data is the same as before the call, only that it is in a "reasonable, usable" state.

 All standard library containers provide at least the basic guarantee.
-For example, if std::vector::push_back throws a std::bad_alloc during reallocation due to insufficient memory, the vector itself remains in a valid state — you can continue operating on it — but whether the previously inserted elements are still there or what the capacity has become is uncertain.
+For example, if std::vector throws std::bad_alloc during reallocation due to insufficient memory, the vector itself remains in a valid state—you can continue to operate on it—but whether previously inserted elements still exist or what the capacity has become are uncertain.

-The core mechanism for achieving the basic guarantee is RAII: if all resources (memory, file handles, locks) are managed by RAII objects, then when an exception occurs, stack unwinding automatically calls the destructors of all local objects, and resources are guaranteed to be correctly released.
-We will elaborate on this later.
+The core means of implementing the basic guarantee is RAII: if all resources (memory, file handles, locks) are managed by RAII objects, then when an exception occurs, stack unwinding will automatically call the destructors of all local objects, ensuring resources are correctly released.
+We will expand on this in detail shortly.

 Strong Guarantee

-The strong guarantee is stricter than the basic guarantee: an operation either succeeds completely or rolls back completely — if an exception occurs, the object's state is exactly the same as before the call, as if the operation never happened.
+The strong guarantee is stricter than the basic guarantee: the operation either succeeds completely or rolls back completely—if an exception occurs, the state of the object is exactly the same as before the call, as if the operation had never been executed.
 This is known as "transactional semantics."

-The typical implementation is the copy-and-swap idiom: first make modifications on a copy, and if no exceptions occur during the modification, swap the copy with the original object.
-Because the swap operation (std::swap) itself promises not to throw, the entire operation either succeeds or leaves the original object completely unchanged.
-We will use a brief example later to demonstrate this idea.
+A typical implementation is the copy-and-swap idiom: modify a copy first; if no exception occurs during the modification, swap the copy with the original object.
+Since the swap operation (using std::swap) itself promises not to throw, the entire operation either succeeds or leaves the original object completely unchanged.
+Later, we will use a brief example to demonstrate this idea.

 Nothrow Guarantee

-This is the highest level: the function promises it will never throw an exception.
-In C++11 and later, we use the noexcept keyword to mark such functions.
-Destructors are implicitly noexcept — this is a crucial design decision, because destructors are guaranteed to be called during stack unwinding, and if a destructor itself throws an exception, the program will directly call std::terminate and terminate.
+This is the highest level: the function promises never to throw an exception.
+In C++11 and later, the noexcept keyword is used to mark such functions.
+Destructors are noexcept by default—this is a crucial design decision because destructors are guaranteed to be called during stack unwinding.
+If a destructor itself throws an exception, the program will immediately call std::terminate to shut down.

-Some simple operations are naturally non-throwing: assignment of built-in types, copying of pointers, and the std::swap specializations for built-in types and most standard containers.
-When designing a class, if the destructor, swap function, and move assignment operator can be made noexcept, it provides great convenience to the caller — many standard library operations (like std::vector::push_back) will select more efficient implementation paths based on whether the element type is noexcept.
+Some simple operations are naturally non-throwing: assignment of built-in types, copying of pointers, and std::swap specializations for built-in types and most standard containers.
+When designing classes, if destructors, move constructors, and move assignment operators can be noexcept, it brings great convenience to the caller—many standard library operations (like std::vector::resize) choose more efficient implementation paths based on whether the element type is noexcept.

 RAII and Exception Safety

-Now let's look back at why RAII is the core mechanism for achieving the basic guarantee.
-The principle is actually quite simple: C++'s exception handling mechanism guarantees that during stack unwinding, the destructors of all local objects will be called.
-So as long as we put resource acquisition in the constructor and release in the destructor, resources will be correctly cleaned up when an exception occurs — without writing any extra try-catch.
+Now let's look back at why RAII is the core mechanism for implementing the basic guarantee.
+The principle is actually simple: C++'s exception handling mechanism guarantees that during stack unwinding, the destructors of all local objects will be called.
+As long as we put resource acquisition in the constructor and release in the destructor, resources will be correctly cleaned up when an exception occurs—without writing any extra catch blocks.

-Let's look at a before-and-after comparison.
+Let's look at a comparison before and after modification.
 First, the "dangerous" version:

-}If do_work throws an exception, both buffer and temp leak entirely.
-You might think about wrapping it with a try-catch, but what if there are three or four resources?
-The code will rapidly bloat into spaghetti.
+}If the code in the middle throws an exception, both p1 and p2 leak.
+You might try wrapping it in try-catch, but what if there are three or four resources?
+The code will rapidly swell into spaghetti.
 Now let's refactor with RAII:

-}The destructor of std::unique_ptr calls delete[], and stack unwinding guarantees that the destructor will definitely execute.
-No try-catch is needed, and no manual cleanup logic is required — this is the power of RAII.
-In fact, the core idea of RAII can be distilled into a single sentence: the lifetime of a resource should be bound to the lifetime of an object.
-As long as this is achieved, exception safety becomes a natural byproduct.
+}The destructor of unique_ptr calls delete, and stack unwinding guarantees the destructor is executed.
+No try-catch is needed, nor any manual cleanup logic—this is the power of RAII.
+In fact, the core concept of RAII can be condensed into one sentence: the lifecycle of a resource should be bound to the lifecycle of an object.
+As long as this is achieved, exception safety is a natural byproduct.

-Pitfall Warning: The premise of RAII is that "all resources are managed by RAII objects."
-If you mix RAII and raw pointers in a function — for example, using
+Warning: RAII's premise is "all resources are managed by RAII objects."
+If you mix RAII and raw pointers in a function—for example, using

-std::unique_ptrto manage a block of memory while also leaving a raw file handle floating around viafopen— that file handle will still leak when an exception occurs.
-If you use RAII, go all the way — no half measures.
-For file handles, the standard library doesn't provide a direct RAII wrapper (C++ doesn't havestd::file_ptr), but we can write a simple guard class ourselves — the exercise later will have you do this hands-on.
+std::unique_ptrto manage a block of memory, but alsoopening a file handle and leaving it raw—that file handle will still leak when an exception occurs.
+Go all-in with RAII, don't do it halfway.
+For file handles, the standard library lacks a direct RAII wrapper (C++ has nostd::file), but we can write a simple guard class ourselves—the exercises later will have you do this.

 lock_guard: A Concrete RAII Guard